YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > ${stud_attr} is misspelled.[ Use the same spelling as the problem description.]

+Level 4: Resource response with List multiple-choice quiz:

+Select all the correct attribute names from the list below.

+- [ ] needsReciept
+- [x] numberOfItems
+- [ ] ID
+- [ ] numItems
+- [ ] Name
+- [x] identifier

-Level 4: Resource response with Reference:
+Level 5: Resource response with Reference:

 > Please review the [Attribute](https://mycourses2.mcgill.ca/) and [Noun Analysis](https://mycourses2.mcgill.ca/) parts of the Class Diagram lecture.